zumbalogy/attract/README.md

 prettier legend

-change background colors (maybe have a option to have a changing background, or gradient or user uploaded)

 better code cleaning and maybe a file for helpers (like one for js/console.log)

 work on screen sizes besides just my own, mobile and test other browsers

 more better examples

-zooming in and out (effectivly) by chaning the scalling on the canvas. up and down keys would make sense. would want it to be as smooth as possible though. maybe side arrows could rotate?

 better title and add a favicon